frovida/skiros_std_lib/README.md

 Last readME update: 25/05/2016

+**Compatibility**: Has been tested with Ubuntu 14.04 and ROS Indigo.

 The repository is a collection of plugins for the SkiROS system, for more information refer to the SkiROS package readME.

-This collection of plugins provide SkiROS with a minimal set to try out the framework.
+This repository provide SkiROS with a minimal collection of plugins to try out the framework.
+In particular, it is provided a task planner, a reasoner for spatial relations, a set of fake skills (drive, pick and place) and a fake module to locate objects.

 ### Included (meta)packages
 * **skiros_std_lib**: holds launch file to launch a skiros with fake skills and an example world model. script to install dependencies. (meta-package)